Uncertainties in the Transport Properties of Helium Gas at Cryogenic Temperatures Determined Using Molecular Dynamics Simulation: Computational Details

 \subsubsection{Green Kubo ACF Integration Details}

 The primary source of uncertainty in the GK approach is the time integral over the ACF in Eqs. \ref{eq:viscosity},\ref{eq:thermal_conductivity} and \ref{eq:diffusion} \cite{green_error}.
 Considering the ACF for longer time periods above the correlation length leads to increased error due to the accumulation of fluctuations in the tail of the ACF.
-Prematurely truncating the ACF before it sufficiently decays also leads to error in the calculated transport properties.
+Prematurely truncating the ACF before it sufficiently decays also leads to errors in the calculated transport properties.
 Various methods based on exponential fitting or appropriately truncating the ACF have been proposed to minimise this integration error \cite{viscosity,exp_fit}.
-In this article, to minimise the error due to random fluctuations in the ACF, the ACF is calculated as a cumulative average of a few thousand simulation runs.
-Also, for simple fluids in the gaseous state, the decay in the ACF is exponential in nature \cite{acf_exp}.
+In this article, to minimise the error due to random fluctuations in the ACF, the ACF is calculated as a cumulative average of a few hundred simulation runs \cite{replica1,replica2}, details of which are given in Appendix A. Also, for simple fluids in the gaseous state, the decay in the ACF is exponential in nature \cite{acf_exp}.
 Hence, the ACF is fit to an exponential function, $a\ e^{-t/\tau}$, where $\tau$ gives the correlation length.
 This removes the dependence of the transport properties on the ACF integration cutoff and any residual white noise, after the cumulative averaging, on the ACF tail.